corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/firewall-deployment.md

 #### Creating node configuration files

-Since there will be two distinct nodes serving two different legal entities they are meant to have two difference X.500 names, please see
+Since there will be two distinct nodes serving two different legal entities they are meant to have two difference X.500 names; see the
 `myLegalName` field in the config files below.

 Also these two separate node may have different passwords to protected their keystore (`keyStorePassword`) and their trust store (`trustStorePassword`).